-HMC welcomes proposals in all areas relevant to Metadata.
+HMC welcomes proposals in all areas relevant to metadata.
 The following list exemplifies key areas of particular interest to HMC1 (in no particular order):

-- Novel strategies for the automatic generation, or exchange of metadata.
-Suggestions for use cases include: - Machine interfaces for repository ingest/exchange. - Keeping (meta)data alive from orphaned data, for example in case of decommissioned infrastructure, or retiring staff. - Exposure of metadata and harvesting from pre-existing data sources for example machine actionable data management plans, workflow tools, or instruments. - The innovative integration and/or application of persistent identifiers (PIDs) in diverse contexts.
-This could include: - Integration of PIDs in the research workflow, for example samples/specimens. - Automatic generation of PID graphs. - The application of FAIR Digital Objects (FDOs). - Reuse of data enabled by Research Object (RO) crates. - Approaches to achieve metadata interoperability.
-Potential topics include: - Interfaces between metadata generating tools, for example electronic lab notebooks. - Crosswalks between metadata schemata, ontologies, or other semantic artefacts. - Agile approaches to the development, extension, or alteration of existing schemata.
+- Novel strategies for the automatic generation or exchange of metadata.
+Suggestions for use cases include: - Harmonization of machine interfaces for data base and repository ingest/exchange. - Connection to the Helmholtz FAIR Data Space: - Application of FAIR Digital Objects (FDO) in scientific workflows - Implementing prerequisites for metadata harvesting to the Helmholtz Knowledge Graph (KG). - Maintaining (meta)data from orphaned data, for example in case of decommissioned infrastructure or retiring staff. - Exposure of metadata and harvesting from pre-existing data sources, for example machine-actionable data management plans, workflow tools, or instruments. - The innovative integration and/or application of persistent identifiers (PIDs) in diverse contexts.
+This could include: - Integration of PIDs in the research workflow, for example samples/specimens. - Automatic generation of PID graphs. - The application of FAIR Digital Objects (FDOs).